inlabru-org/SPDEaniso/README.md

 ```math
 \theta:=(\kappa, \mathbf{v}, \sigma,\sigma_{\mathbf{\epsilon}} ,
 ```
 for spatially _constant_ parameters.
-Here penalized copexity priors are used both for the anisotrop parameters (see...) and the [noise parameters](https://arxiv.org/abs/1403.4630#:~:text=Proper%20priors%20are%20defined%20to%20penalise%20the%20complexity,both%20in%20the%20univariate%20and%20the%20multivariate%20case.).
+Here penalized copexity priors are used both for the anisotropy parameters (see...) and the [noise parameters](https://arxiv.org/abs/1403.4630#:~:text=Proper%20priors%20are%20defined%20to%20penalise%20the%20complexity,both%20in%20the%20univariate%20and%20the%20multivariate%20case.).